 It takes time to gather the materials needed, select a target submission deadline and starting preparing your portfolio as soon as possible.
-Keep in mind that portfolios must meet the submission requirements outlined in the Applicant’s Manual and Supplemental Information document (available on the CFPFA website) before they are forwarded to the CFPFA assessors for review.
+Keep in mind that portfolios must meet the submission requirements outlined in the Applicant’s Manual and Supplemental Information document (available on the FPRC website) before they are forwarded to the FPRC assessors for review.

 HOW DO I START PREPARING MY PORTFOLIO

-Go to the credential assessment process page on the Canadian Federation of Professional Foresters Associations (CFPFA) website for information needed to prepare your portfolio.
+Go to the credential assessment process page on the Forest Professional Regulators of Canada (FPRC) website for information needed to prepare your portfolio.

 - Read the RPF Certification Standards, which outlines the competency standards.

 - Read the Applicant’s Manual which provides information on preparing your competency assessment portfolio.

 - E-mail the registration department to inform them that you are preparing your submission, include your target submission date.
-We will set-up your logon credentials to the CFPFA Upload Portal.
+We will set-up your logon credentials to the FPRC Upload Portal.